ViaMarcus/AdventOfCode2021/README.md

 Day 15 was a fun one, ending up not flattening my recursion but instead going to ever deeper depths by using Kotlin's DeepRecursionFunction.

+Day 16 was much fun, lots of lovely recursion and nesting.
+Had some issues with finding the padding zeroes but nothing a try finally with prints can't get around.